Gilgamesh and Aga: The battle

 Birhurture was sent out in response to the confusion of the people of Uruk when Aga's army appeared, as the army's trust and loyalty to Gilgamesh were at stake.
 In front of Aga, Birhurtura describes in detail how his army will break.
 These words are not to demoralize the enemy, but to encourage the Urukeans.
 And when finally Gilgamesh leans on the wall, his appearance does not affect Aga's army but the people of Uruk, the young (able-bodied men) and the old ("City fathers").

 It may be that the inquiries at the various assemblies described in the beginning should emphasize that the good ruler should not only listen to influential people but should also take care of the concerns of ordinary people.
 Gilgamesh is contrasted with the unjust Aga as the ideal ruler.

 Birhurtura's words seem to describe his awe rather than the fearfulness of Gilgamesh's appearance, however, there is no strict distinction between fear and awe in Sumerian and Akkadian (me-lam2).
 Aga does not identify Gilgamesh from his soldier and has to ask Birhurtura, the me-lam of Gilgamesh apparently does not affect him.
 When Gilgamesh steps on the wall, Aga is not physically overwhelmed by his sight, but his army collapses the moment Birhurtura declares he is his king.
 The recognition of his subjects gives a king all power, even over his enemies.
-It is what Gilgameš has and what Aga has missed with his demand and is now trying in vain to get back.
+It is what Gilgamesh has and what Aga has missed with his demand and is now trying in vain to get back.
 The poem does not emphasize the details of the battle, as it is unimportant.
 But it is the spirit of the warriors which gives Gilgamesh the victory.
-While the army of Gilgamesh follows him, the army of the unjust Aga does not fight, as he was “taken in the middle of his army”.
+While the army of Gilgamesh follows him, the army of the unjust Aga does not fight, as he was "taken in the middle of his army".

 In the denouement Gilgamesh addresses Aga as his superior, recalling how Aga had once given him safe refuge.
 Aga asks Gilgamesh to repay his favour and Gilgamesh accordingly lets him go free to Kish.

 According to Jacobsen, Gilgamesh was appointed in Uruk as a vassal by his king Aga, then, moved by an heroic pride, instigated a rebellion.

 Gilgamesh manipulates Aga on acknowledging the relief of Uruk from Kish and the end of its supremacy.
 The freedom to return was a repayment for Aga's favors in the past.
 This interpretation matches with the insurgence of Gilgamesh power, both from lord to king, and on the personal level with Aga, from a vassal to an independent king.